BhavanaKucharlapati/network_s/README.md

  ## INSTALL WIRESHARK
  sudo apt install wireshark

+ ## Libraries used

+* pandas - a Python package that provides fast, flexible, and expressive data structures designed to make working with "relational" or "labeled" data both easy and intuitive.

+* random - Python Random module is an in-built module of Python which is used to generate random numbers.

+* mininet.topo  - Mininet supports a simple Python API to create custom network topologies.

+* mininet.link - mininet.link.TCIntf Class Reference.
+Interface customized by tc (traffic control) utility Allows specification of bandwidth limits (various methods) as well as delay, loss and max queue length.

+* mininet.log - Mininet-specific logger Enable each mininet .py file to with one.

+* mininet.node - A virtual network node is simply a shell in a network namespace.

+* mininet.cli - Simple command-line interface to talk to nodes.

 ## RUN THE CODE
 * Save the code to following path /mininet/custom
 * Run by using this command sudo mn –custom <python file name.py>  --topo= network
+ ### Before DoS:
 * We have considered file name as *beforeddos.py* and class name as *project*
+ ### After Dos:
  * We have considered file name as *afterddos.py* and class name as *project*

  ## CAPTURING DATA ON WIRESHARK